-Just beyond the gated trailhead, the paved Topanga Tower Motorway crosses a junction with Fossil Trail, a 0.6-mile section of the Backbone Trail that connects to the top of Hondo Canyon Trail.
+Just beyond the gated trailhead, the paved Topanga Tower Motorway crosses a junction with Fossil Ridge Trail, a 0.6-mile section of the Backbone Trail that connects to the top of Hondo Canyon Trail.
+Photos of Fossil Ridge Trail are shown below.
 Continue past this junction up the paved road toward the radio towers atop the summit.
 When a wide dirt trail breaks off to the left, follow this track along the ridge uphill and down to the lookout.

 Step out on to the large graffiti-covered concrete foundation at the site of the old fire tower.
 The views are wide and far.
 It is clear why this site was chosen to look over the mountains.
 Take in the views of Calabasas Peak and the surroundings before returning the way you came.
 Across the road, the Backbone Trail finds its way up to Saddle Peak.
 This neighboring 2-mile hike offers exceptional ocean views.
 No fee or permit is required to hike to Topanga Lookout, so get out and enjoy.

-There is an alternative route up to Topanga Lookout, which can be found at the junction of Calabasas Peak Motorway and Red Rock Canyon Motorway, along the trail to Calabasas Peak.
+An alternative route up to Topanga Lookout can be found at the junction of Calabasas Peak Motorway and Red Rock Canyon Motorway, along the trail to Calabasas Peak.
 This unmarked trail starts in between the two fire roads and climbs the ridge to the overlook.

 To get to the trailhead: From PCH, turn inland on Las Flores Road (across from Duke’s Restaurant).
 Drive 3.4 miles up this narrow twisting canyon and turn right onto Rambla Pacifico Street.
 After 0.6 miles, make a sharp right onto Schueren Road, and take that for 1.8 miles to the intersection with Stunt Road and Saddle Peak Road.
 The trailhead is on the left just past the intersection.